-Inventory comprises 22% of total assets in the statements of financial position.
-Due to the high number of manufacturing sites across the group and the high level of judgement that management has applied in allocating overheads to finished products, the valuation of inventory is considered a Key Audit Matter.
+Inventory comprises 24% of total assets in the group statement of financial position.

+Due to the high number of manufacturing sites across the group and the level of judgement that senior management has applied in allocating overheads to finished products and work in progress, the valuation of inventory is therefore considered a Key Audit Matter.

-The disclosure is set out in the annual financial statements in note 12.
+The disclosure is set out in the annual financial statements in note 12